 Nancy M. Amato is Unocal Professor and Regents Professor in the Department of Computer Science and Engineering at Texas A&M University where she co-directs the Parasol Lab.
 She is also Senior Director of Engineering Honors Programs in the College of Engineering and Co-Coordinator of the Computer Science and Engineering Track of Engineering Honors.

 Amato received the A. Nico Haberman Award from the CRA in 2014, the inaugural NCWIT Harrold and Notkin Research and Graduate Mentoring Award in 2014, the 2013 IEEE Education Society Hewlett-Packard/Harriet B. Rigas Award, the Betty M. Unterberger Award for Outstanding Service to Honors Education at Texas A&M in 2013, and a University-level teaching award from the Texas A&M Association of Former Students in 2011.
 She received a CAREER Award from the National Science Foundation, was an AT&T Bell Laboratories PhD Scholar, is a Distinguished Speaker for the ACM Distinguished Speakers Program, and was a Distinguished Lecturer for the IEEE Robotics and Automation Society (2006-2007).
-She is a Fellow of the American Association for the Advancement of Science (AAAS), a Fellow of the Association for Computing Machinery (ACM), a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), a Fellow of the World Technology Network (WTN).
+She is a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI), the American Association for the Advancement of Science (AAAS), the Association for Computing Machinery (ACM), the Institute of Electrical and Electronics Engineers (IEEE), and the World Technology Network (WTN).

 Parasol Home | Research | People | General info | Seminars | Resources

 Parasol Laboratory, 425 Harvey R. Bright Bldg, 3112 TAMU, College Station, TX 77843-3112